Avilgor/BlindLove/README.md

 # BlindLove
-This was a game we made for a 1 week competition
+This was a game we made for a 1 week game jam

 # Info
 The game might not work porperly because it's not updated to the last Unity version.
 There could be some bugs or errors.